pieter-bos/vercors-doc/src/rw-dispatch.md

 Our friend `rewriteDefault` makes another appearence, which peels off the `ClassDeclaration` constructor, and recurses into its components.
 In the case that a `ClassDeclaration` contains further declarations, it will call `collect` again in a similar way.
 For example, an `InstanceMethod` is a `ClassDeclaration` and contains declarations of kind `Variable` for its arguments.

 After rewriting the declaration fully by opting to rewrite it in a one-to-one manner, it is declared to the buffer of `ClassDeclaration`s that we are currently collecting.

+Lastly we must always complete the match, which is done by also rewriting other declarations one-to-one, and using `allScopes` to find the correct scope to put the declaration in.